GoogleCloudPlatform/jetty-runtime/README.md

 ## Extending the image

-The image produce by this project may be automatically used/extended by the gcloud SDK and/or gcloud maven plugin.
+The image produced by this project may be automatically used/extended by the Cloud SDK and/or App Engine maven plugin.
 Alternately it may be explicitly extended with a custom Dockerfile.

-The latest released verion of this image is available at `gcr.io/google_appengine/jetty`, alternately you may build and push your own version with the shell commands:
+The latest released verion of this image is available at `gcr.io/google-appengine/jetty`, alternately you may build and push your own version with the shell commands:
 ```bash
 mvn clean install